infiniteflight/infiniteflight-docs/getting-started/atc-user-interface/ground-tower-radar.md

 1. The Status page, the view from the control tower, and all frequencies currently open by the user are displayed with tabs on the left of the screen.
-Any tab can be selected by just tapping on it.
+Any tab can be selected by just tapping on it